 When only one or two pupils join CHS from a primary school, they are invited to spend an extra morning with us where they take part in activities and get to know other pupils coming from a similar situation.
 By the end of the morning, they all go home with the phone number of a new friend they have made (some have even had sleepovers during the summer following this session!)

 Our induction day is held in July and involves the pupils having 'taster' lessons and meeting their new tutor group as well as members of staff.
-This is followed up by a 'Year 6 Parents Information Evening'.
-This is for both parents and Year 6 pupils and acts as an opportunity for them to meet staff involved with their child’s education during their first term at CHS.
+This is followed up by a 'Year 6 Parents and Carers Information Evening'.
+This is for both parents/carers and Year 6 pupils and acts as an opportunity for them to meet staff involved with their child’s education during their first term at CHS.

 A coffee morning is held for parents towards the end of the summer term so they are able to speak to the Vice Principal responsible for KS3 prior to their child starting.